GarryLed/Webdesign-development-Website_Project/readme.md

 #### Did you do anything in this project that was not covered in this module, maybe it was covered in another module?
 Maybe you applied something you learning from your own research?

-- added a cart that displays the list of items in the shopping cart
+- added a cart page before the checkout page that displays the list of items in the shopping cart, the totaal for all items and has a link to the checkout page
-- added a summary (list) of purchased items on the checkout page
+- On the checkout page I added an order summary (list) of purchased items at the top of the page with the total price underneath
 - used a combination of JSON and javascript to dynimically create the products
 - created drop down menus in the navigation
+- added a pop up after an item is added to the cart that gives the user an option to either continue shopping or go to the cart